Gold Coast, Queensland: Colleges and universities

 The Gold Coast is home to two major university campuses: Bond University at Robina and Griffith University at Southport.
 Southern Cross University also operates a smaller campus in Bilinga near the Gold Coast Airport.
-TAFE Queensland also has five campuses at Southport, Robina, Benowa, Coomera and Coolangatta.
+TAFE Queensland also has five campuses at Southport, Robina, Ashmore, Coomera and Coolangatta.

 Schools and libraries

 There are over 100 primary and secondary schools, both public and private and of a variety of denominations, including the selective state high school Queensland Academy for Health Sciences and single-sex private schools The Southport School and St Hilda's School.
 The longest established public school on the Gold Coast is Southport State High School, having originally opened in 1916.
 There are a number of libraries located on the Gold Coast.
 For a full list see Gold Coast libraries.